How NORTH Link’s partnership with us is helping grow Melbourne’s booming northern suburbs.

-- Economic development promoter, researcher and advocate NORTH Link is based at the Research and Development (R&D) Technology Enterprise Centre and has been a La Trobe University Precinct Partner since 2003.
+- Economic development promoter, researcher and advocate NORTH Link is based at the John Scott Meeting House and has been a La Trobe University Precinct Partner since 2003.

 - We offer a centre for workshops and events, infrastructure and IT support to help NORTH Link’s network flourish.
 Including emerging programs with the Digital Innovation Hub to understand the needs of digital literacy and innovation projects for northern companies.